FCA Fit and Proper Tests Explained: SM&CR Requirements Guide

 What are Fit and Proper Tests?

-Firms must assess whether individuals are fit an proper based on three core pillars:
+Firms must elevate candidates based on three core pillars:

 This includes consideration of: